 More examples with React Components for Onsen UI here.

 Vue is a very powerful framework that keeps things simple.
 Or at least simpler than the previous two, in my personal opinion.
-Notice that in the first two lines we are just including Vue.js framework and
+In Vue we have access to

 $notification instead of